NEC-PROJECTS-2023/AG2/README.md

 E. Madhavi (19471A0519)
 # Introduction
-Now a day due to increased competition and improved requirement in employees’ proficiency determines the attrition rate.
+Now a days due to increased competition and improved requirement in employees’ proficiency determines the attrition rate.
 The employee attrition is considered to be a serious issue for organizations.
 The cost of searching and training employees is very high.
 Organizations need to search, hire and train new employees.
 Loss of experienced workers especially high